VS-dev-cpu/Game-Engine/README.md

 > WARNING: The Current Version may be outdated (by a version)

-# What's my motivation?
-I don't like Unity because it is way too large and has much bload, Unreal Engine is just a big NO for me, since it has no Linux version, I like Godot because it's light-weight, but I don't really like GDScript

-And that's why I'm writing my own Engine.

 # Features
 - Basic Lighting
 - Text Rendering
 - Physics (custom)

-> NOTE: some features are not written here ('cause they are basic and/or i forgot them :) )
+> NOTE: some features may not be here